CITC Newsletter — Summer 2013

 An electronic newsletter from the Curry International Tuberculosis Center (CITC)

-See Contact Us for CITC’s new address and telephone number.
-CITC’s website URL and email address are unchanged, as is its core mission: to create, enhance, and disseminate resources and models of excellence, and perform research to control and eliminate TB in the United States and internationally.
+CITC creates, enhances, and disseminates resources and models of excellence, and performs research to control and eliminate TB in the United States and internationally.

 TB Control in the Western Region

 CITC Newsletter is proud to highlight TB control efforts in CITC’s Western Region of the United States.
-In this issue, we feature the state-of-the-art isolation and TB treatment facility at Olive View-UCLA Medical Center in Los Angeles.
+In this issue, we feature the Division of Mycobacterial and Respiratory Infections at National Jewish Health in Denver, Colorado.

-In the April 12 alert, CDC recommended any of three approaches for addressing the shortages of TST antigens:
+While the shortages persist, the CDC continues to recommend any of three approaches for addressing the shortages of TST antigens:

 - Substitute IGRA blood tests for TSTs.
 Costs associated with IGRA blood tests can be greater than the cost of TSTs.
 The blood tests require phlebotomy, preparation of blood specimens, and specific laboratory services for analysis.
 Clinicians who use the IGRA blood tests should be aware that the criteria for test interpretation are different than the criteria for interpreting TSTs.